Soviet Union during the Iran–Iraq War: Americans consider reopening embargo to balance Soviet influence

-In 1985, a CIA analyst, Graham Fuller, had proposed that the Americans should offer to sell weapons to Iran, as a means of blocking Soviet influence there.
+In 1985, a CIA analyst, Graham Fuller, proposed that the Americans should offer to sell weapons to Iran as a means of blocking Soviet influence there.
 Robert M. Gates, then head of the CIA National Intelligence Council, advanced the suggestion, which circulated over the signature of Director of Central Intelligence William Casey.
-While the section was rejected by the incumbent Secretary of State George Shultz and Secretary of Defense Caspar Weinberger, it reinforces the idea that the Iran-Iraq conflict was seen as a proxy war by the U.S., and possibly the Soviet Union.
+Although the section was rejected by the incumbent Secretary of State George Shultz and Secretary of Defense Caspar Weinberger, it reinforces the idea that the Iran–Iraq conflict was seen as a proxy war by the U.S., and possibly the Soviet Union.
 Certainly, the Soviet Union would sell to post-revolutionary Iran after 1979, when the Americans would not.

 Apparently, the Soviets also saw opportunities at the same time, presumably to block American influence.
 In 1985, the Iraqi Defense Minister said, "Eighty percent of the weapons we capture today (from Iran) are of Soviet origin."

 Soviets explore opportunities

 Fukuyama observed that the Soviet policy toward the Persian Gulf in 1987 and early 1988 was complex, with several competing goals.
 Overall, the Soviets sought to increase their influence in the region, especially if Western navies left the area.
 When they made the tactical mistake of chartering tankers, they quickly adapted to moving the Western forces out of the Gulf "by tilting away from Kuwait and towards Iran.
-Over the summer of 1989, the Soviets probably hoped the United States could be frightened out of the Gulf....
+Over the summer of 1989, the Soviets probably hoped the United States could be frightened out of the Gulf. ...
 Bolstering Iranian opposition to reflagging would contribute to this result."
 Such a tilt would serve the objective of building influence with Iran, while offsetting the United States' extensive support to Kuwait.

 Export controls

-Under the Soviet system, there was little incentive for highly-profitable arms exports.
-Rather, Soviet arms exports were first and foremost governed by military secrecy.
-If the military determined that a particular piece of equipment, manufacturing technology, or other information was ahead of the equivalent in the West, it would not be available for export, and the foreign military sales organizations of the Soviet Union had no means to appeal.
+Under the Soviet system, there was little incentive for highly profitable arms exports.
+Instead, Soviet arms exports were governed first and foremost by military secrecy.
+If the military determined that a particular piece of equipment, manufacturing technology, or other information was ahead of the equivalent in the West, it would not be available for export, and the Soviet Union's foreign military sales organizations had no means to appeal.

-If there was a question of sensitivity, traditional Soviet decisionmaking was for more, not less, secrecy.
-Every decision about exporting things of perceived military significance were made centrally, with Party, military and State Security (KGB) input.
-If a decision was made in favor of exporting, it reflected a consensus of the government.
+If there was a question of sensitivity, traditional Soviet decision-making was for more, not less, secrecy.
+Every decision about exporting items of perceived military significance was made centrally, with input from the Party, military, and State Security (KGB).
+If a decision was made in favor of exporting, it reflected government consensus.

-In 1981, a Central Intelligence Agency document said that the Soviet Union is likely to hasten the delivery of $220 million in "ground equipment" and to permit Eastern European countries to "selectively provide some items in short supply."
+In 1981, a CIA document said that the Soviet Union was likely to hasten the delivery of $220 million in "ground equipment" and to permit Eastern European countries to "selectively provide some items in short supply."